-A portion of the debt represents tuition revenue bonds historically funded by the Texas Legislature through general revenue appropriations.
-LSCPA was appropriated \$737,750 and \$1,217,750 during the 2023 and 2022 fiscal years, respectively, for tuition revenue bond debt service.
-LSCPA expects future Legislative appropriations to meet debt service requirements for tuition revenue bonds.
+A portion of the debt represents Capital Construction Assistance Projects (CCAP) historically funded by the Texas Legislature through general revenue appropriations.
+LSCPA was appropriated \$4,004,500 and \$737,750 during the 2024 and 2023 fiscal years, respectively, for CCAP debt service.
+LSCPA expects future Legislative appropriations to meet debt service requirements for CCAP.